-In one of the swiftest downfalls for a country star in modern history, Morgan Wallen was suspended indefinitely by his record label and removed from hundreds of radio stations across the country Wednesday after he was captured on camera using a racial slur.
+In one of the swiftest downfalls for a country star in modern history, Morgan Wallen was suspended indefinitely by his record label and removed from hundreds of radio stations across the country Wednesday after he was captured on camera saying the n-word.

 Cumulus Media and iHeartMedia, the country’s top two radio conglomerates, pulled his music effective immediately, as did several other companies such as SiriusXM (which owns the streaming service Pandora).
 CMT stopped playing his music on all television and digital platforms; the Country Music Association took similar action.
 Cumulus was the first chain to react to the incident, sending a message to its program directors shortly after TMZ posted a video Tuesday night that showed Wallen loudly returning home with friends this past weekend.
 A neighbor, apparently annoyed by the racket, started filming the scene and caught Wallen using the racial slur.

 Wallen released an apology Tuesday to TMZ: “I’m embarrassed and sorry.
 I used an unacceptable and inappropriate racial slur that I wish I could take back.
 There are no excuses to use this type of language, ever.
 I want to sincerely apologize for using the word.
 I promise to do better.”